-Tree of Life Zimbabwe works in a nonpartisan and non-discriminatory way.
+Tree of Life (ToL) Zimbabwe works in a nonpartisan and non-discriminatory way.
 We work by invitation of the community and then seek official entry through the relevant leadership structures.
 As much as possible we seek gender balance (and age balance, from 18 years and above).

-Tree of Life conducts trauma healing workshops in grassroots communities which have largely been affected by organised violence.
-The main aims of the healing workshops are to support personal and interpersonal healing, as well as to foster social-cohesion and to prevent violence.
-To this end, we work with both victims and perpetrators of violence.
+Tree of Life conducts trauma healing and empowerment workshops in grassroots communities which have largely been affected by planned disturbances and stress.
+The main aims of the healing workshops are to support personal and interpersonal healing, as well as to foster social-cohesion and to prevent perpetuating any undue difficulties and stress in communities.
+To this end, we work with both victims and perpetrators of abuse.

-We also conduct a complementary psychoeducation intervention, the Psychosocial Awareness and Coping Skills (PACS) workshop for Civil Society Organsations (CSO’s), Community Leaders and communities at large.
+We also conduct a complementary psychoeducation intervention, the Psychosocial Awareness and Coping Skills (PACS) workshop for Civil Society Organisations (CSOs), Community Leaders and communities at large.
 This dialogue forum enables participants to identify factors causing both stress and trauma, as well as to identify ways in which to cope.
 Our amended PACS workshops now include a community visioning process that allows community members, together with their leaders, to identify areas in which they can work together to improve their communities at large.

-In order to multiply the process, over 150 community-based facilitators have been thoroughly trained to conduct workshops in their respective communities.
-These facilitators are predominantly survivors of violence who have volunteered to help heal others.
-They are grouped into teams (currently 18 teams), most of whom are now registered Community Based Organisations (CBO’s).
-ToL also works with 6 youth teams across Zimbabwe, all of whom have been trained to support their respective communities with psychosocial support and peacebuilding initiatives.
+In order to multiply the process, over 150 Community-based Facilitators have been thoroughly trained to conduct workshops in their respective communities.
+These facilitators are predominantly survivors of different forms of trauma, who have volunteered to help heal others.
+They are grouped into teams (currently 18 teams), most of whom are now registered Community Based Organisations (CBOs).
+ToL also works with 6 youth teams across Zimbabwe, all of whom have been trained to support their respective communities with social cohesion, psychosocial support and peacebuilding initiatives.

 Tree of Life also supports socio-cultural activities in partnering communities.
 These include sports for peace activities, culture days and support to local government initiatives (i.e. these are events being held by the local authorities such as 16 days of activism against Gender Based Violence, Day of the African Child and more).